 After the anesthesia is given, your doctor will make an incision in your skin and cut the tumor out.

 Recovery.
-You should be able to go home soon after the procedure.
+You should be able to go home soon after the procedure if it is a small or superficial mass.
 You will have a few stitches, which your doctor will remove within a couple of weeks.

 How long it takes you to return to most daily activities will depend on the size and location of your lipoma.
 If you have any pain or discomfort, you may want to limit some activity.
 Your doctor will provide you with specific instructions to guide your recovery.

 Recurrence.
 Lipomas are almost always cured by simple excision.
-It is unusal for a lipoma to grow back, but if it does recur, excision is again the best treatment option.
+It is unusual for a lipoma to grow back but, if it does recur, excision is again the best treatment option.